 Performing a Risk Assessment

-When planning any type of fundraising activity, you should perform a risk assessment to map out potential risks and also help you prevent those risks from turning into serious liabilities for your organisation.
+When planning any type of fundraising activity, you should perform a risk assessment to map out potential risks and fundraising compliance issues and also help you prevent those risks from turning into serious liabilities for your organisation.
 You want your activity to go smoothly—a risk assessment can help you ensure that it does.